 - The machine or piece of equipment was not completely shut off before a maintenance or repair operation.
 Not only must the machine be turned off but the power source that goes to it must also be disconnected or locked out and the potential energy released.

 - Employees believed that the machine’s interlock device would prevent inadvertent movement but sometimes interlock devices fail!

-- The machine was turned on accidentally, either out of carelessness or because the person who turned it on did not realize that another worker was there and could get hurt.
+- The machine was turned on accidentally, either out of carelessness or because the person who turned it on did not realize that another worker was there.
 Care must be taken to ensure continuity of LOTO protection during shift changes.